peteroupc/peteroupc.github.io/bernsupp.md

 Let _a_ and _b_ be real numbers satisfying 0 < _a_ < _b_ < 1, such as _a_=1/100, _b_=99/100.
 Define the _entropy bound_ as _h_(_f_(_&lambda;_))/_h_(_&lambda;_) where _h_(_x_) = &minus;_x_\*ln(_x_)&minus;(1&minus;_x_)\*ln(1&minus;_x_) is related to the Shannon entropy function.
 The question is:

-_When the probability &lambda; is such that a &le; &lambda; &le; b, is there a multiple-output Bernoulli factory for f(&lambda;) with an expected ("long-run average") number of input coin flips per sample that is arbitrarily close to the entropy bound?
+_When the probability &lambda; is such that a &le; &lambda; &le; b, is there a multiple-output Bernoulli factory for f(&lambda;) with an expected (“long-run average”) number of input coin flips per sample that is arbitrarily close to the entropy bound?
 Call such a Bernoulli factory an **optimal factory**._

 (See Nacu and Peres (2005, Question 2\)[^1].)